 A primary aspect of UNICEF’s response to any mass migration is to work with local partners and governments to address the root causes.

 UNICEF supports similar programs throughout Honduras, ensuring that children have an outlet to express their fears and share their hopes, as well as programs that aim to reduce gang violence through improved communication and cooperation.

 Darwin plans to become an industrial engineer.
 He is confident that if he continues to work hard, he will be able to contribute to a brighter future for a country he loves.

-In meeting with members of a Chamber of Commerce in San Pedro de Sula, I was so inspired by these men and women’s commitment to supporting the growth of local business.
-On the day of our meeting, the Chamber was hosting a market where some 300 community members were selling food, soap, jewelry, and other crafts.
+When I met with members of a Chamber of Commerce in San Pedro de Sula, I was so inspired by these men and women’s commitment to supporting the growth of local business.
+On the day of our meeting, the Chamber was hosting a market where some 300 community members were selling food, soap, jewelry and other crafts.
 They offer small business tools ranging from guidance in starting a business, to accounting, to growing public engagement through social media.